George Bryant

 Author/Publisher

-- Has written 23 books, 20 booklets, edited some 50 volumes, and written many articles for various magazines.
-His latest book Life Is… An ordinary Kiwi Reflects.
+• Has written 25 books, 20 booklets, edited some 50 volumes, and written many articles for various magazines.
+His latest book Is Jesus Christ For Real?

 Community Service